owenBeresford/CatProfileDemo/README.md

 Objectives

 - use storybook, or cypress and vitest as I couldn't use mocha, jasmine or jest for component testing easily
-- look at traditional JS unit-tests when using ES6 or JS modules as I loose time there too
 - use react18 in a low-pace, code-first environment (see end); and reduce hacky use of useEffect

 I wrote a "simple demo to match blogs" very quickly, in 4days.
 Since then I added testing; I have improved the software architecture; I intend to replace the CSS as modules and get a real DB involved.